 Traffic from the public internet is routed by the DNS service through a web application firewall (WAF) to the load balancer, which forwards the incoming requests to an Ingress (Nginx) microservice.
 The Ingress microservice sends traffic to a Router (Traefik) microservice.
 Depending on the nature of the requests, the Router microservice routes them to the appropriate microservices in the application.
 Besides interacting with other microservices, many of the microservices also interact with Oracle Cloud Infrastructure services: Object Storage, API Gateway, Functions, Email Delivery, Streaming, and Autonomous Database.

-Select an address range that doesn’t overlap with any other network (in Oracle Cloud Infrastructure, your on-premises data center, or in another cloud provider) that you intend to set up private connections to.
+Select CIDR blocks that don't overlap with any other network (in Oracle Cloud Infrastructure, your on-premises data center, or another cloud provider) to which you intend to set up private connections.

 When you design the subnets, consider your traffic flow and security requirements.
 Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.